piter-pit/ha-solxpect/README.md

 # Current limitations

-- Only **one PV string / panel group** is supported
+- Only **one PV string / panel group** is supported - No multiple orientations
-- No multi-inverter support
-- No multiple orientations
-- No UI for shading configuration yet

 ---